actellim/bashbot/readme.md

 # Bashbot

 Bashbot is a command line tool designed to invoke a model in ollama through the shell.
 The eventual goal is to add agentic capabilities.
-Enpowering the models to interact with the world, using tool calls, in anticipation of more capable local models.
+This project aims to enable models to interact with the world, using tool calls, in anticipation of more capable local models.

 ## Future Plans